Key Research Areas

 Contact: Sankalp Bhosale, Research Unit Leader - Product Development and Varietal Replacement

-The breeding program develops and deploys high-yielding stress-tolerant short-duration rice varieties suitable for transplanted, dry and puddled direct seeded systems for Asia and Africa.
-The program actively engages in developing varieties with abiotic and biotic stress tolerance with a high emphasis on developing technologies for promoting direct seeding in rice.
+The breeding program develops and deploys high-yielding stress-tolerant short-duration rice varieties suitable for transplanted, dry, and puddled direct seeded systems for Asia and Africa.
+The program actively develops abiotic and biotic stress tolerance varieties, emphasizing developing technologies for promoting direct seeding in rice.
 The program also supports breeding networks and consortiums with appropriate germplasm.
-The breeding program engages in genetic studies to decipher the mechanisms underlying adaptation of rice to direct seeding in collaboration with trait development teams.
-Further, the program targets developing rice varieties with premium grain quality to ensure economic benefit to farmers and high price.
-The program also engages in designing and development of phenotyping methodologies and mechanized field screening systems for direct seeded rice breeding programs and capacity development of public and private sector partners.
+The breeding program engages in genetic studies to decipher the mechanisms underlying the adaptation of rice to direct seeding in collaboration with trait development teams.
+Further, the program targets developing rice varieties with premium grain quality to ensure economic benefit to farmers and high prices.
+The program also engages in the designing and development of phenotyping methodologies and mechanized field screening systems for direct seeded rice breeding programs and capacity development of public and private sector partners.

 Breeding for medium-maturing varieties for different ecosystems

-The program caters to market segments that require high-yielding medium-maturing varieties with different traits suited in different ecosystems in South Asia and Africa.
+The program caters to market segments that require high-yielding medium-maturing varieties with different traits suited to diverse ecosystems in South Asia and Africa.
 The NARES partners in the regions conduct the early (stage 1) and advanced (stage 2) stage yield trials.
 The program follows a population improvement method and applies the principles of quantitative genetics to deliver high-performing lines and increase the rate of genetic gain every breeding cycle.
 All the breeding materials, starting from the early stage yield trials, are genotyped using a mid-density genotyping platform.
-The program utilizes marker-assisted selection to enrich the frequency of yield protectionbiotic and abioticand grain quality traits.
-Further, modern breeding tools such as genomic selection are implemented to improve quantitative traits such as grain yield and grain zinc.
-The multi-environment data from the NARES partners are used to predict the breeding values of the lines.
-The genomic estimated breeding values are used both in parental recycling and advancement of lines to NARES partners.
+The program utilizes marker-assisted selection to enrich the frequency of yield protection—biotic and abiotic—and grain quality traits.
+Further, modern breeding tools, such as genomic selection, are implemented to improve quantitative traits, i.e., grain yield and grain zinc.
+The multi-environment data from NARES partners are used to predict the breeding values of the lines.
+The genomic estimated breeding values are used both in parental recycling and the advancement of lines to NARES partners.

-Contact: Suresh Kadaru, Lead - Medium Maturity Breeding Program
+Contact: Suresh Kadaru, Senior Scientist and Lead - Medium Maturity Breeding Program

 Breeding for late-maturity climate-resilient rice varieties

-The late maturity breeding program delivers high-yielding, climate-resilient, and late-maturing rice lines in collaboration with NARES partners in Asia and Africa.
-The program characterizes and selects the best late maturity breeding lines for future breeding programs.
+The late-maturity breeding program delivers high-yielding, climate-resilient, and late-maturing rice lines in collaboration with NARES partners in Asia and Africa.
+The program characterizes and selects the best late-maturity breeding lines for future breeding programs.
 It utilizes cutting-edge tools and technologies to accelerate and foster the development of breeding lines adapted to lowland irrigated systems, deep and semi-deep water systems, and saline areas.
 The program also works on a project to create a global relative maturity system in rice which will help rice breeders worldwide to target breeding lines to a particular zone/region and maximize yield.
-Under the ambient rainfed breeding program, the program is looking into historical data sets of drought, submergence, and salinity to assess the genetic gain and identify the best performing lines for the future breeding pool to develop climate-resilient germplasm.
-The program is highly committed to modernize and optimize the breeding pipelines to enhance genetic gain, actively engage with NARES partners to strengthen collaboration, and build capacity.
+Under the ambient rainfed breeding program, the program is looking into historical data sets of drought, submergence, and salinity to assess the genetic gain and identify the best-performing lines for the future breeding pool to develop climate-resilient germplasm.
+The program is highly committed to modernizing and optimizing the breeding pipelines to enhance genetic gain, actively engage with NARES partners to strengthen collaboration, and build capacity.

-Contact: Waseem Hussain, Lead - Late Maturity Breeding Program
+Contact: Waseem Hussain, Senior Scientist and Lead - Late Maturity Breeding Program

 Hybrid Rice Technology for Industry